Chapter 0:

 My parents told me that they have big expectations for me.
 Different from my siblings, but still present.
 They are special and get resources.
 It is my expectation to do everything to support them.
 I should be thankful just to have a place to live and two meals a day.
 Obviously.

-On this cold, stained bench, waiting for the bus, I lay down.
+On this cold, stained brown bench, waiting for the bus, I lay down.
 Under the bench, to my right seated is a homeless man with the longest and dustiest beard.
 He starts laughing at me with a healthy grin.
 I don’t respond.

-I feel bad for him.
+An object of pity.
 A soul without a job.
 Can’t have a use in Solar City without one of those.

 Before I know it, my exhaustion calls to me.
 Very easily, in fact.
 Midrest, there is this sickening feeling that I am dying with thrashing, breathlessness, and redness overcoming my vision.
 I revolt and attempt to flee upward using all of my body.
 Nothing.
-My entire body feels submerged under the thickest water, a pressurized ocean, yet the space felt intangibly above the land of Earth, like it was space.
+My entire body feels submerged under the thickest water, a pressurized ocean, yet the space felt intangibly above the land of Earth, like it was unfiltered space.
 My body had been cast away like an anchor without a chain.
 The dangerous instinct stops, and it is calm as I drift deeper into darkness away from golden light, with the rising bubbles getting smaller.
 Is sleeping in a lucid dream important to getting sleep in real life?

 I try in desperation, but each time I close my eyes, there is the ever-present feeling that I am being observed by a dominant being unlike anything I’ve ever experienced.